aniruddha-seal/pines_tutorial/NAVIGATION.md

 analysis, and generating PLUMED files for biasing using parallel bias metadynamics.
 All the input files required to run the tutorial will also be provided with the tutorial.

-The primary learning objectives from this tutorial are PIV molecular representations, high-variance CVs, autoencoders, and enhanced sampling methods at a high level along with a practical understanding of PINES to molecular systems in PLUMED.
+The primary learning objectives from this tutorial are permutationally invariant molecular representations, high-variance CVs, autoencoders, and enhanced sampling methods at a high level along with a practical understanding of PINES to molecular systems in PLUMED.
 We assume the user is familiar with CV biasing enhanced sampling methods and usage of